Reynolds number: Sphere in a fluid

 For a sphere in a fluid, the characteristic length-scale is the diameter of the sphere and the characteristic velocity is that of the sphere relative to the fluid some distance away from the sphere, such that the motion of the sphere does not disturb that reference parcel of fluid.
 The density and viscosity are those belonging to the fluid.
 Note that purely laminar flow only exists up to Re = 10 under this definition.

 Under the condition of low Re, the relationship between force and speed of motion is given by Stokes' law.

 At higher Reynolds numbers the drag on a sphere depends on surface roughness.
 Thus, for example, adding dimples on the surface of a golf ball causes the boundary layer on the upstream side of the ball to transition from laminar to turbulent.
 The turbulent boundary layer is able to remain attached to the surface of the ball much longer than a laminar boundary and so creates a narrower low-pressure wake and hence less pressure drag.
-The reduction in pressure drag causes the ball to travel further.
+The reduction in pressure drag causes the ball to travel farther.